leopard-ai/betty/docs/tutorial/basic/basic_validation.rst

 Validation
 ==========

 Unlike traditional neural network training, validation for MLO is defined for the *whole program* instead of *each level*.
 Thus, we intentionally design Betty to handle the validation procedure in the ``Engine`` class, which handles the overall MLO program.
-More specifically, the validation procedure can be added by:
+More specifically, the validation procedure can be implemented by:

-1. subclassing the ``Engine`` class
+1. Subclassing the ``Engine`` class.
-2. implementing a ``validation`` method
+2. Implementing a ``validation`` method.

 In this tutorial, we reuse the data reweighting example from :doc:`basic_start`, and provide a reference for implementing a validation procedure: